Recreational organisations like caravan clubs or the Scouts can apply for an exemption to camp without a licence or planning permission.

 Your club is eligible for an exemption if:

-- your club is properly formed and has a constitution
+- it’s properly formed and has a constitution

-- the aim of your club includes promoting leisure activities
+- the aims of your club include promoting leisure activities

-- the exemption is to be used by the club and its members
+- the certificate will only be used by your club and its members

-- the club can make sure members abide by the rules of the certificate
+- you can make sure members will abide by the rules of the certificate

-- have a formal code of conduct for members
+- have a formal code of conduct for your members

 - supervise and manage all sites that members use

 - nominate a member to keep the exemption certificate and be able to produce it when necessary

 For the camping exemption, you’ll also need to show: